apike/allenpike.com/_posts/2019-10-13-canada-election-guide-2019.markdown

 That said, there is an enduring appeal to centrism, and the Liberals continue to be the party whose views are closest to the median Canadian.
 Since the demise of Canada’s Progressive Conservative party in 2003, the Liberals have also been the closest we have to a libertarian party – the most fiscally conservative party you can elect that is still progressive in a social sense.

-Perhaps most importantly for the Liberals, they are the natural “not Conservative” strategic vote.
+Perhaps most importantly for the Liberals, they are the stereotypical “not Conservative” strategic vote.
 As in most modern Canadian elections, the Conservatives and Liberals are the only two parties with a shot at actually forming government.
-At the riding level, if you live somewhere that the Conservatives have a good chance of winning, the Liberals are probably the next most likely party to win.
+In ridings that the Conservatives have a good chance of winning, the Liberals are often the next most likely party to win.
 You can read my [overview of strategic voting above](#strategic).

 An amusing wrinkle for the center-left Federal Liberals every election is that the de facto right-wing political party in British Columbia is called the BC Liberals.
 I find this funny in two ways: both that the two parties share a name but have quite different positions in politics, and that BC is a liberal enough place that the most conservative major party we have is titled the “liberals”.